Epinomy is a search engine, concept manager and autotagger built on Elastic technology.

 Computers are not yet sentient.

 This synergy between three different kinds of data is difficult to achieve because the kind of software the excels at handling unstructured data, like search engines, is very different from the kind of software that handles structured data, like relations database management systems.
-The third kind of data, semantic data, is relatively new in the IT landscape and is best handled by a specialized database called a "triple store" or "graph database".
+The third kind of data, semantic data, is relatively new in the IT landscape and is best handled by a specialized database called a "graph database".

 When you think of the kinds of operational data that an organization handles, you will recognize the they all have to deal with both structured and unstructured data.